anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 2. Normative references, i.e. references to materials that are required for the interoperability of the extension, should be stable and non-changing.
-3. Extension specifications SHOULD be very clear whether RDAP requests and responses related to the extension can be exchanged over an unencrypted HTTP connection.
-Extension specifications MUST mandate use of HTTPS in its Security Considerations if unencrypted HTTP data exchange would pose security or privacy risks.
+3. Extension specifications MUST NOT define requests and responses exchanges over an unencrypted HTTP connection.
+Extension specifications MUST mandate use of HTTPS.
 Extensions should also be compliant with the security considerations of [@!RFC7481].
 4. The use of the various RDAP extension points, as described in (#summary_of_updates), should be clearly delineated.

-A> #58

 ## Extension Definitions